radhesh1/PokeTown/README.md

 PokeTown is built using the following technologies:

 - HTML5, CSS3, and JavaScript for the frontend user interface.

-### Architecture

-PokeTown follows a client-server architecture.
-The client-side handles user interactions and renders the game graphics, while the server-side manages game logic, player data, and interactions with the database.

 ## Contributing

 We welcome contributions from the community to improve and expand PokeTown.
 If you're interested in contributing, please fork this repository, make your changes, and submit a pull request.
 We'll review it and merge it if it aligns with the project's goals.